-The United States will appoint Andrew James Schofer as its co-chair of the OSCE Minsk Group coordinating negotiations in the Karabakh peace process, the current envoy Amb.
+The United States will appoint Andrew James Schofer as its co-chair of the OSCE Minsk Group, which coordinates negotiations in the Karabakh peace process, the current envoy Amb.
 Richard Hoagland said at a State Department briefing on August 23.

 Schofer was previously the acting head at the U.S. mission to international organizations in Vienna, dealing primarily with the International Atomic Energy Agency (IAEA).
 Prior to that, from 2011 to 2014, he served as deputy chief of mission and charge d’affaires at the U.S. embassy in Cyprus.
 Schofer’s earlier assignments included U.S. embassies in Bahrain and the Netherlands.

-Amb.
-Hoagland became the U.S. envoy for Karabakh on temporary basis in January.
-The position was first created in 1992, when Jack Maresca, the then U.S. ambassador to the Conference for Security and Cooperation in Europe (CSCE, the OSCE predecessor), took up the job.
-Schofer is expected to become the 11th U.S. diplomat to serve in the capacity on a permanent basis.
+Hoagland became the U.S. envoy for Karabakh on a temporary basis in January.
+The position was first created in 1992, when Jack Maresca, then the U.S. ambassador to the Conference for Security and Cooperation in Europe (CSCE, the OSCE predecessor), took up the job.
+Schofer is expected to become the 11th U.S. diplomat to serve in this capacity on a permanent basis.

 In other State Department developments, John Heffern is expected to depart as principal deputy assistant secretary for Europe and Eurasia.
 A former U.S. ambassador to Armenia (2011-14), Heffern has been acting assistant secretary seen by the side of Secretary Rex Tillerson during his trips to Europe and talks with Russian officials.
 According to a Foreign Policy report, as many other professional diplomats, Heffern was being “forced” to leave his position.